grodansparadis/vscp-helper-lib/docs/vscphlp_makestringmeasurementeventex.md

 ### Parameters

-#### pEvent
+#### pEventEx
-Pointer to a VSCP event that will get the result as it's data.
+Pointer to a VSCP event ex event that will get the result as it's data.

 #### value
 Floating point value to write as a 32-bit float.